SciNetHPC/RFP-Benchmark-Suite/IOR/README.md

 # HPC IOR Benchmark
----

-## I. Description:
+## Description

 HPC IO Benchmark [IOR](https://ior.readthedocs.io/en/latest/) is a parallel IO benchmark that can be used to test the performance of parallel storage systems using various interfaces and access patterns.
 It uses a common parallel I/O abstraction backend and rely on MPI for synchronization.

-## II.
-How to Build:
+## How to Build

   1. Download the latest IOR release from their public git repository on github: